Our Services

 Helpful Resources

-Ramsay Hunt syndrome occurs when the varicella-zoster virus reactivates in the facial and vestibulocochlear nerves, causing sharp ear pain, blistering on the ear or mouth, facial weakness or paralysis, and sometimes hearing and balance changes.
-Prompt antiviral therapy, corticosteroids, pain relief, eye protection, and supportive self-care measures are essential to improve recovery and minimize long-term complications.
+Ramsay Hunt syndrome develops when the dormant varicella-zoster virus reactivates within the facial and vestibulocochlear nerves.
+Common symptoms include sharp ear pain, painful blisters on the ear or inside the mouth, facial weakness or paralysis on one side, and sometimes hearing loss, tinnitus, vertigo, or balance problems.

 Ramsay Hunt syndrome is a form of shingles that affects the facial nerve near the inner ear.
 It often causes shingles pain in the ear, facial weakness, and sometimes hearing changes or dizziness.
 Understanding how to manage post-viral ear and face pain can help you recover more comfortably and reduce the risk of long-term complications.

-If you're experiencing any combination of these symptoms, you can use a free AI-powered Shingles (Herpes Zoster) symptom checker to help you understand your condition and determine whether you should seek immediate medical care.
+If you're experiencing any combination of these symptoms, take a free 3-minute symptom assessment to help identify potential causes and determine whether you should seek immediate medical care.

 When varicella-zoster virus reactivates, it inflames the nerves it resides in.
 In Ramsay Hunt syndrome: